Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Introduction

-We provide finite sample parameter estimation and prediction error bounds for Lasso in stationary processes with subgaussian marginals and geometrically decaying $\beta$-mixing coefficients (Corollary~\ref{cor:subgauss}).
-It is well known that guarantees for Lasso follow if one can establish restricted eigenvalue (RE) conditions and provide deviation bounds (DB) for the correlation of the noise with the regressors (see Theorem~\ref{result:master} in Appendix~\ref{sec:masterproof} below for a precise statement).
-Therefore, the bulk of the technical work in this paper boils down to establishing, with high probability, that the RE and DB conditions hold under the subgaussian $\beta$-mixing assumptions.
-(Propositions~\ref{results:REsub},~\ref{result:betaDev}).
-Note that RE conditions were previously shown to hold under the \emph{iid assumption} by \cite{raskutti2010restricted} for Gaussian random vectors and by \cite{rudelson2013reconstruction} for subgaussian random vectors.
+This paper provides non-asymptotic lasso consistency guarantees of VAR estimation and prediction for data sampled from large classes of data-generating mechanisms (DGMs).
+This generalizes the current lasso theory from (1) Gaussian to subgaussian data, and from (2) requiring known parametric DGMs to weaker and more general mixing conditions which, roughly speaking, means that two observations far apart in time are approximately independent.
+The non-asymptotic rates of decay are close to being optimal.
 Our results rely on novel concentration inequality (Lemma~\ref{result: subgau:tailbdd}) for $\beta$-mixing subgaussian random variables that may be of independent interest.
 The inequality is proved by applying a blocking trick to Bernstein's concentration inequality for iid random variables.
 All proofs are deferred to the appendix.

+These guarantees serve to show that we can safely employ the VAR framework to do estimation and/or prediction on high-dimensional data sampled from a wide range of DGMs.
 To illustrate potential applications of our results, we present four examples.
 Example~\ref{ex:GaussVAR} considers a vanilla Gaussian VAR.
 Example~\ref{ex:sGVAR} considers VAR models with subgaussian innovations.
 Examples~\ref{ex:sGmisVAR} is concerned with subgaussian VAR models when the model is mis-specified.
-Lastly, we go beyond linear models and introduce non-linearity in the DGM in Example~\ref{ex:ARCH}.
-To summarize, our theory for Lasso in high dimensional time series estimation extends beyond the classical linear Gaussian settings and provides guarantees potentially in the presence of model mis-specification, subgaussian innovations and/or nonlinearity in the DGM.
+Finally, we go beyond linear models and introduce non-linearity in the DGM in Example~\ref{ex:ARCH}.
+To summarize, our theory for lasso in high-dimensional time series estimation extends beyond the classical linear Gaussian settings and provides guarantees potentially in the presence of model mis-specification, subgaussian innovations and/or nonlinearity in the DGM.